Drawing Design Rules for DXF to GDSII

 Insertion Layer

 Insert all blocks on layer 0.
-While this is not mandatory you should note that unlike DXF, GDSII does not mark on which layer structures are inserted.
+While this is not mandatory you should note that, unlike DXF, GDSII does not mark on which layer structures are inserted.
+Draw the entities in the block on any layer but 0.

 Rotation